When Should Selfish Miners Double-Spend?: System Model

 In this paper, we only consider the blocks that contain a valid PoW (Proof-of-Work) and call the blocks mined by an honest miner as an honest block whereas a block with a valid PoW mined by the adversary is called an adversarial block.
 Here, we note that the inter-arrival times between blocks follow an exponential distribution due to the properties of PoW mining.
 When a block is mined by an honest miner, it is subject to a small propagation delay.
 During this propagation delay, if the adversary has a competing block at the same height that is kept private, it can rush to release the block.
 In this context, \textit{releasing a block} means that the adversary shares the block with the rest of the network, \textit{i.e.}, the honest miners.
 This action is called \textit{matching}, and subsequently, $\gamma$ fraction of the honest miners receive the adversarial block first and mine on top of it, whereas the rest of the honest miners receive the honest block first and mine on top of it.
+Hence, $\gamma$ is called the \textit{adversarial network influence} or \textit{rushing factor}.

+However, during the propagation delay of an honest block, it is inherently assumed that no new blocks are mined by honest miners or the adversary.
+Hence, all honest blocks as well as the blocks released by the adversary are treated as public blocks in this model, \textit{i.e.}, when an honest miner mines a block, all other honest miners also become aware of the block immediately although the adversary can rush and release a block at the same height to influence $\gamma$ fraction of the honest miners who then prefer the adversarial branch.
+As a result, in this model, honest miners do not fork each other's blocks, which in turn implies that the model deals with the regime where the block arrival rate is slow as in the case of Bitcoin.
+We relegate a detailed discussion on the matter to Section~\ref{sec::prop_delays}.

-Hence, $\gamma$ is called the adversarial network influence or rushing factor.
-We assume that the adversary is aware of any block in the network as soon as that block is mined.
-Any block that is known/observed by honest miners is called public block and the public chain refers to the longest chain that exclusively consists of public blocks.
-However, during a fork where the adversary matches an honest block on the tip of the longest chain by releasing its private block at the same height, for the sake of distinguishing the two forks that are public and of equal length, we call the branch released by the adversary as the adversarial branch even though it is public as well.
+Here, we assume the adversary is aware of any block in the network as soon as that block is mined.
+Any block that is known/observed by honest miners is called \textit{public block} and the \textit{public chain} refers to the longest chain that exclusively consists of public blocks.
+However, during a fork where the adversary matches an honest block on the tip of the longest chain by releasing its private block at the same height, for the sake of distinguishing the two forks that are public and of equal length, we call the branch released by the adversary as the adversarial public branch.

 The blockchain protocol updates the puzzle difficulty threshold so that the average inter-arrival time between blocks is constant.
 Each block rewards its miner a predetermined amount of coins, \textit{i.e.}, coinbase, which we assume is constant for the foreseeable future.
 If each miner acts honestly, the coinbase reward they get is proportional to their mining power in the network in the limit.
 However, adversarial strategies which deviate from the longest-chain protocol result in rewards disproportional to the mining powers.
 We refer to the adversarial strategies that aim to increase their fraction of the coinbase rewards as selfish mining strategies.
 Although these selfish mining strategies initially decrease the rewards, they can be seen as an attack on the block interval adjustment \cite{grunspan2019-profitability-selfish-mining}, which in turn increases the rewards after the difficulty is adjusted.